-All curriculum units are correlated with the Illinois Learning Standards and will be delivered at an age-appropriate level for your students.
+All curriculum units are correlated with the new Illinois Learning Standards incorporating the Common Core and will be delivered at an age-appropriate level for your students.
 Teacher input is encouraged in the planning for any of these field trip (field lab) experiences so that these experiential lessons will correlate well with the academic lessons being studied in your classroom.
 We will custom design curriculum units to meet your needs and those of your students.
 The following descriptions are general.
 Some are better suited to certain age levels, but most can be modified to the learning level of your students.